x | close

 Drive up best practice around smaller, more frequent commits.
 A great metric to gamify within your teams.

-Whether a regulatory requirement or just best practice, ensure that all commits reference back to the ticket outlining the scope and authorisation of changes.
+Whether a regulatory requirement or just best practice, ensure that all pull requests reference back to the ticket outlining the scope and authorisation of changes.

 Analyse PR activity across your code base, and gain further insights around understanding which of your stories, bugs and so on are currently most active.